 sudo apt-get install -y git vim dialog xboxdrv

-and then reboot the RPi with
+Then reboot the RPi with

 sudo shutdown -r now

-5. Reconnect to the RPi with PuTTY and follow the instructions at RetroPie-Setup: An initialization script for RetroArch on the Raspberry Pi to install RetroArch for the Raspberry Pi.
-You can leave the options for installing components at their defaults, but I generally deselect some of the cores that I don’t want or that I expect won’t work very well on the RPi.
-The installation will take a few hours, but the fewer emulator cores you choose to install, the faster it will go.
+Whichever way you choose to connect, follow the instructions at RetroPie-Setup: An initialization script for RetroArch on the Raspberry Pi to install RetroArch for the Raspberry Pi.
+I would recommend using the source-code based installation, as it’s unclear how often the binaries are compiled.
+You can leave the options for installing components at their defaults, but I generally deselect the cores (the console emulators) that I don’t want or that I expect won’t work very well on the RPi.
+The installation may take hours, but the fewer emulator cores you choose to install, the faster it will go.
 Reboot at the end of the RetroArch installation.

 emulationstation